1) Online Bill Payment

 3) 24-Hour Mail Slot

 There is a secure mail slot located at the entrance to the Village Office.
 Feel free to drop your payment off at any time.
 Your payment must be received by midnight on the first business day following Canada Day.

 4) Pay By Mail

 Mailed payments must be received by the Village of Pemberton on or before the property tax deadline, to avoid penalty (postmarks are not accepted as proof of payment).
-Remember to submit your completed Home Owner Grant application, or apply online for the grant.
+Remember to apply online for your completed Home Owner Grant application

 You may choose to pre-pay your taxes by providing the Village with monthly cheques post-dated for the 1st or the 15th of each month.
 No interest is paid on these payments.
 The Village does not currently offer a direct debit pre-authorized payment plan.

 6) With Your Mortgage Payment

 Your financial institution can pay your taxes on your behalf if you have made such an arrangement through your mortgage agreement.
 Contact your mortgage company for further information.
-Make sure to submit your completed Home Owner Grant directly to the Village of Pemberton.
+Make sure to submit your completed Home Owner Grant directly to the Province as of 2021.
 Your mortgage company will not complete your Home Owner Grant on your behalf.

 7) Tax Deferment